Rojikku/TFTP-PXE-Boot-Server/README.md

 * Ubuntu 18.04.1
 * SliTaz Linux
 * Kali Linux 2018.2
+* K3oS

 To use it, you need to

-1. Install package tftp and configure as desired.
+1. Install package tftp, go to the service and enable
 2. SSH in and `pkg install git`
 3. Checkout this project code on the TFTP server, and ensure the tftp root points at this project folder. `git clone https://github.com/Rojikku/TFTP-PXE-Boot-Server.git /tftpboot`
 3. Setup your DHCP to point at the TFTP server, as well as enabling Network Booting and setting the Next Server (Just use your internal IP)